 I've just written a piece C-DanCe (The Society of Strange and Ancient Instruments), a dance of death and life, for four tromba marinas.
 A tromba marina is an instrument with one string which only plays harmonics.
 It sounds like a cross between a trumpet and a chain saw.
-The first performance is on December 10th at the National Centre for Early Music in York (we hope).
+Wonderful.
+The first performance will be at the National Centre for Early Music in York, who knows when.

-I'm making the music for Rise and Shine, a light installation by the artist Bruce Munro.
-The installation opens in Sensorio, California in November.
-The music, a loopable a cappella 20-minute piece, will be a recording, but we will occasionally do live performances with 69 singers.
+I've made the music for Rise and Shine, a light installation by the artist Bruce Munro.
+The installation opens in Sensorio, California later this month.
+The music, a loopable a cappella 20-minute piece, featuring the voices of Sarah Gabriel, Sianed Jones, Rebecca Askew, Sian Croose, Melanie Pappenheim, Hazel Holder, Jeremy Avis, Manickam Yogeswaran, Ben McKee, Jonathan Williams and Jonathan Baker, will be a recording, but we will occasionally do live performances with 69 singers.

-Voice Project: The Voice Project have just made a film Arc of the Sky, a bird’s-eye view of Holy Trinity Church, Blythburgh, known as the Cathedral of the Marshes, and the landscape it sits in, the Blyth estuary and the coastline.
+Voice Project: Last year The Voice Project made a film Arc of the Sky, a bird’s-eye view of Holy Trinity Church, Blythburgh, known as the Cathedral of the Marshes, and the landscape it sits in, the Blyth estuary and the coastline.
 The film explores themes of flight, perspective, scale, solitude and connection.
 I've contributed twelve short songs about skylarks, and a setting of the wonderful poem Freedom by Peter Levi.
-There will be a live version next year (we hope).
-We are just starting a new project The Distance Between Us.
+There will be a live version later this year (we hope).
+We are currently working together on a new project The Distance Between Us.

 Thirty years on.......Man Jumping's albums Jumpcut and World Service are up on Spotify.
 Jumpcut, and two albums of remixes by Khidja, Bullion, Gengahr, Reckonwrong and William Doyle, is available on vinyl from Emotional Rescue.

-I'm working on Bloom Britannia (Barefoot Opera), an opera with a libretto by Stephen Plaice, to be directed by Polly Graham, St, Mary-in-the-Castle, Hastings.
-It was scheduled for October of this year, now elegantly postponed for exactly a year.
+I'm working on Bloom Britannia (Barefoot Opera), an opera with a libretto by Stephen Plaice, to be directed by Polly Graham, at St. Mary-in-the-Castle, Hastings.
+It was scheduled for October of last year, now elegantly postponed for exactly a year.

 The bell-ringing project Ringing The Changes (artconnexion), in collaboration with the artist David Ward, Charminster, Dorset, was scheduled for July 2020.
-Likely to be next year.
+Now scheduled for......when?

 Somewhere in the far distance, beyond Covid-19:

 I've started work on an opera based on Shirley Jackson's wonderful, scary, hilarious novel We Have Always Lived In The Castle, libretto by Timothy Knapman, directed by Orpha Phelan.
-Find out more, and listen to Aruhan Galieva sing, at
+Find out more at the website.

 Consultant on Jem Finer's Longplayer (choral version)